What's the deal with Cuba?Destination guide U.S. CUBA TRAVEL Cuba FAQs About us Contact

 While we will not just be covering the tourist parts of Havana, but also areas where few to no tourists ever go, safety should not be a major concern.
 Violent crime against tourists in Cuba is almost unheard of and while pickpocketing and snatch and grabs are not completely unheard of, anybody taking standard precautions should be fine.

-It goes without saying that you shouldn't leave your expensive camera lying around on tables at restaurants and bars or in an open car, and not flash expensive watches or jewellery.
+It goes without saying that you shouldn't leave your expensive camera lying around on tables at restaurants and bars or in an open car.

 GUIDE AND STYLE